gaelian/blog-binary-balance/_posts/2011-01-20-happiness-is-a-choice.md

 enki_id: 14
 tags: [happiness, philosophy]
 ---
 On more than one occasion, I've heard people say that happiness is a choice.
-It's easy to dismiss this phrase as a platitude, to lose it amongst other phrases with a similar resonance like 'Whether you think you can or you think you can't, you're right', 'Life is what you make it' etc. But in this post, I'm going to talk a little about what the phrase means to me.
+It's easy to dismiss this phrase as a platitude, to lose it amongst other phrases with a similar resonance like 'Whether you think you can or you think you can't, you're right', 'Life is what you make it' etc. But in this post, I'm going to talk a little about what the phrase means to me.<!--more-->

 So what is happiness anyway?
 Better philosophers than I have spent more words than I plan to use in this post trying to figure out a generally applicable answer to this ostensibly simple question.
 I don't think I could do the question justice here were I to seriously try and give a comprehensive answer.
 But I will try and define what I think it is for me.
 I might start with what I think it's not.